datacarpentry/shell-genomics/lesson_shell_fasta.md

 #### *Question d.*

-To answer this question we want to extract from the headings the filed #5   containing the "gene\_biotype" information using the [cut](https://en.wikipedia.org/wiki/Cut_%28Unix%29) command, specifying that fields are delimited by spaces with the option *-d* and the field number with the option *-f*:
+To answer this question we want to extract from the headings the filed #5 containing the "gene\_biotype" information using the [cut](https://en.wikipedia.org/wiki/Cut_%28Unix%29) command, specifying that fields are delimited by spaces with the option *-d* and that the field number is 5 with the option *-f*:

 ```
 $ zgrep ">" Homo_sapiens.GRCh38.ncrna.fa.gz | cut -d " " -f5 | more